crazycooky77/ci_projects/README.md

 - __Footer__ shows copyright information for the website.

+- __Dynamic page sizing__ is available for users on different sized devices to ensure a smooth user experience navigating the page content.

 ### Features Left to Implement

 - __Newsletter Signup__ option for users who want to be updated on blog posts and events.
 However, while the signup looks to work from a user perspective, at the moment, no data is written to any database, and no actual newsletter is set up.